Renowned stock picker believes Bitcoin will eclipse gold’s $10T market cap By Cointelegraph - Up News Info

 Renowned stock picker believes Bitcoin will eclipse gold’s $10T market cap

-Ark Invest believes Bitcoin’s (BTC) market capitalization will one day “comfortably eclipse” that of gold, and exceed $10 trillion, reports the London Times.
+Ark Invest believes Bitcoin’s (BTC) market capitalization will one day “comfortably eclipse” that of gold’s, and exceed $10 trillion, reports the London Times.

 Continue Reading on Coin Telegraph